All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Starting Point

 Patients with more weight to lose tend to lose more total pounds.
-However, someone who starts at 180 pounds can still achieve meaningful results.
+But someone who starts at 180 pounds can still achieve meaningful results.
 Even a 5% to 10% loss from any starting weight is associated with significant health improvements.

 Diabetes Status